 Parties, dances, special trips, etc., are periodically planned for Tallulah Falls School students.
-Social activity with non-students is limited to those occasions when students are officially on leave from school and under the supervision of parents/guardians (exception: Juniors and Seniors may invite a date of their choice to the Junior-Senior Prom with the school's and the parents'/guardians' prior approval).
+Social activity with non-students is limited to those occasions when students are officially on leave from school and under the supervision of parents/guardians (exception: Juniors and Seniors may invite a date of their choice to the Junior-Senior Prom with the prior approval of the school, parent/guardian).